 "Putting the Lance back into Lancair" is their goal, and they are pledging active participation by Lance Neibauer, the original designer of the brand.
 They plan to start their efforts by first ramping up the parts inventory to support the existing fleet (which has about 1100 airplanes that have flown out of 2265 kits sold to date), and then ramp up production on new kits.
 They plan to support the models from the 320 on up, and will eventually be putting effort into the new Mako - a four seat, fixed-main-gear aircraft with a retracting nose gear.
 When asked if they planned to build new kits for the pressurized IVP, the answer was that that is not on the horizon.

 The presentation was favorably received by the many builders and owners present.
 For more information, visit Lancair's web site at www.lancair.com.

 Paul Dye, Kitplanes® Editor in Chief, retired as a Lead Flight Director for NASA’s Human Space Flight program, with 40 years of aerospace experience on everything from Cubs to the space shuttle.
 An avid homebuilder, he began flying and working on airplanes as a teen, and has experience with a wide range of construction techniques and materials.
-He flies an RV-8 that he built, an RV-3 that he built with his pilot wife, as well as a Dream Tundra they completed.
+He flies an RV-8 and a Subsonex jet that he built, an RV-3 that he built with his pilot wife, as well as a Dream Tundra they completed.
 Currently, they are building a Xenos motorglider.
 A commercially licensed pilot, he has logged over 5000 hours in many different types of aircraft and is an A&P, EAA Tech Counselor, and Flight Advisor, as well as a member of the Homebuilder’s Council.
 He consults and collaborates in aerospace operations and flight-testing projects across the country.